Outer Strong Blocking Sets: Concatenation and Field Reduction

 \section{Concatenation and Field Reduction}

-This section is devoted to the explanation of the \emph{concatenation} method, that is a machinery used to provide families of asymptotically good minimal codes; see \cite{cohen1994intersecting,cohen2013minimal,bartoli2021small}.
+This section is devoted to the explanation of the \emph{concatenation} method, that is a machinery which can be used to provide families of asymptotically good minimal codes; see \cite{cohen1994intersecting,cohen2013minimal,bartoli2021small}.
 The concatenation works as follows.